PasaLab/ShadowAQP/README.md

    - The target of the encoding stage is to encode tuples together with their labels into a data representation suitable for training conditional generative models.

-   - Table-CVAE will encode the tuples according to the **encoding method** configured in `config/train/xxx.json`.
+   - ShadowAQP will encode the tuples according to the **encoding method** configured in `config/train/xxx.json`.

      ```
      {